einschmidt/hassio-addons/caddy-2/DOCS.md

 SSH: You can access the configuration directory via SSH by navigating to `/addon_configs/`.

-Samba: Alternatively, with the Samba add-on, you can access this folder from your network as a shared directory.
+Samba: Alternatively, with the Samba app, you can access this folder from your network as a shared directory.
 Look for the `addon_configs` folder and locate the appropriate directory.

 #### Managing Certificates

 Caddy 2 can automatically generate SSL certificates.
-If you want to use certificates from other add-ons (such as the Let’s Encrypt add-on), they can be placed in the `/ssl` directory.
-The Caddy 2 add-on will have access to this folder, allowing you to use external certificates or create certificates for other services.
+If you want to use certificates from other apps (such as the Let’s Encrypt app), they can be placed in the `/ssl` directory.
+The Caddy 2 app will have access to this folder, allowing you to use external certificates or create certificates for other services.

 #### Example Caddyfile